-Indeed, Paris is best discovered on foot, without plans or regard for time.
+Paris is best discovered on foot, without plans or regard for time.
+And the reason why you’ll want to explore the city on foot is because the best of Paris is hiding beyond plain sight.
 These are the most beautiful hidden locations in Paris, from impressive interiors to hidden courtyards and everything in between.

 Located in my absolute favourite part of town, Île de la Cité, this gothic style chapel does not disappoint.
 I had been travelling to Paris for 8 years before I discovered it, due mostly to the fact that it was closed for restoration for seven years, reopening in 2015.
 The very first trip I made to Paris after the re-opening, I made a point of visiting and seeing what I had missed all these years: an endless stream of colours just as beautiful as I had imagined.

 Montmartre was the first neighbourhood I stayed in Paris, so it holds a special place in my heart.
 The popular artist’s neighbourhood has long been undergoing gentrification as with the rest of Paris, but it is the neighbourhood that still retains its bohemian roots, right down to its core.
 One of my favourite postcard-worthy photos is atop the hill out the front of Le Consulat – best found by meandering through the alleyways and stumbling upon it (leave your data switched off and discover Paris by mistake!)

 Every year for the past five years I have been making an annual trip to Paris in Spring.
 Not only is it my favourite season visually (uh, cherry blossoms, hello!!!), but it is also my preferred time of year to skip the summer crowds but also not be bogged down in grey skies through the colder months.
 On last year’s annual pilgrimage to Paris, I made an effort of seeking out all of Paris’ hidden passages.
 My favourite was Galerie Vivienne – a tired but still somewhat charismatic shopping passage that time seems to have left behind.